 Residents are not only at the hospital to train in a demanding setting.
-They soon take on a teaching role that carries its own challenges.
-An online education module brings preceptors up to speed on a fast, focused and proven approach to be an effective teacher in a clinical setting.
+They soon take on a teaching role, a duty that carries its own challenges.
+An online education course brings preceptors up to speed on a fast, focused and proven approach to be an effective teacher in a clinical setting.

 The one-minute preceptor teaching model consists of five steps that cover a supervisory encounter from start to finish.
-While medical students or interns will be the ultimate beneficiaries, the module is designed to relay effective teaching methods to preceptors, who may feel overwhelmed trying to keep up with other residency tasks and with little time available.
+While medical students or interns will be the ultimate beneficiaries, the course is designed to relay effective teaching methods to preceptors, who may feel overwhelmed trying to keep up with other residency tasks and have little time available.

-The module, “Residents as Teachers,” is of the AMA GME Competency Education Program offerings, which include more than 25 courses that residents can access online, on their own schedule.
+The course, “Residents as Teachers,” is of the AMA GME Competency Education Program offerings, which helps meet accreditation requirements and includes more than 40 courses that residents can easily access online, on their own schedule.

-Modules cover five of the six topics—patient care, practice-based learning and improvement, interpersonal and communication skills, professionalism, and system-based practice—within the ACGME’s core competency requirements.
+Courses cover five of the six topics—patient care, practice-based learning and improvement, interpersonal and communication skills, professionalism, and system-based practice—within the Accreditation Council for Graduate Medical Education’s (ACGME’s) core competency requirements.
 The sixth requirement, medical knowledge, is one that is typically addressed during clinical education.

 Five steps to effective teaching

-The 12-minute module presents and analyzes the simulated mentoring of a preceptor by an experienced physician, who sets an example when interacting with her student.
+The course presents and analyzes the simulated mentoring of a preceptor by an experienced physician, who sets an example when interacting with her student.
+Here are the key elements of the teaching model.

 Get a commitment.
 This step provides an opportunity to assess the learner's clinical reasoning.
 For example, the learner might be asked a simple, open-ended question like, “What do you think is going on?”